zapier/zapier-platform/packages/cli/docs/cli.md

 After registering a new integration, you can run `zapier push` to build and upload your integration for use in the Zapier editor.
 This will change `.zapierapprc`, which identifies this directory as holding code for a specific integration.

 **Arguments**
-* `title` | Your integrations's public title.
+* `title` | Your integration's public title.
 Asked interactively if not present.

 **Flags**
 * `-D, --desc` | A sentence describing your app in 140 characters or less, e.g. "Trello is a team collaboration tool to organize tasks and keep projects on track."